Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ````
 ![alt-text](Images/noDraw.gif)

 First solution that came to my mind was obviously to get rid of the background.
-However, the issue was that when there is no background, I can draw continouous line on the page but the images from the previous page, the GamePage, is visible underneath.
+However, the issue was that when there is no background, the continouous line that are being drawn are visible, but the images from the previous page, the GamePage, is also visible underneath.
 Therefore, I had to find another solution.

-But this trouble give me a source of inspiration.
-Turning this trouble, the fact that the previous page is shown underneath, into my own advantage, I found the solution.
-Basically, I separated drawing page into two separate pages; one page that contains the background and images needed for this latte art; the LatteArtPage and another page that only contains the funciton of drawing the continuous line, the Draw Page.
-So once the drawing starts, the LatteArtPage is displayed and with 2 milliseconds of delay,
+But this trouble gave me a source of inspiration.
+Turning this problem, the fact that the previous page is shown underneath, to opportunity, I found a solution.
+Basically, I separated drawing page into two separate pages; one page that contains the background and images needed for this latte art; the "LatteArtPage" and another page that only contains the funciton of drawing the continuous line, the "DrawPage".
+So once the drawing starts, the LatteArtPage is displayed followed by DrawPage after a 2 milliseconds of delay.

 ````
  if (keyCode == ENTER) { // confirm the order and start doing the latte art